I Tried Chobani’s New Vegan Yogurt. Here’s What I Thought.

 I was finally able to pick up a few flavors last weekend.
 First off, I love the packaging.
 The cute little green cup is fun and really makes you feel like you’re getting a treat.
 And with less sugar than most vegan yogurt cups, it’s a treat you can feel good about.
 Here are the flavors I tried:

-- Slightly Sweet Plain: OK, so this yogurt is super smooth and silky, with a very light coconut flavor and a hint of sweetness.
+- Vanilla: OK, so this yogurt is super smooth and silky, with a very light coconut flavor and a hint of sweetness.
 It would be great with granola or your favorite cereal.

 - Blueberry: The blueberry flavor is mild but delicious nonetheless.
 I’d put this over some fresh fruit, like bananas and strawberries.